Isaiah 66 - Outline of Isaiah (Book Notes menu page)

 The armies gathered at Armageddon will be judged (Rev 19:11-21).
 But His judgment extends to the nations which sent those armies.
 He will judge them in perfect righteousness (Isa 11:2-4).

-Verse 14b-c marks the division between the 'sheep' and the 'goats,' which Christ will accomplish when He returns in glory.
+The comma between v.14b and v.14c marks the division between the 'sheep' and the 'goats,' which Christ will adjudicate when He returns in glory.
 Mat 25:31-34,41

-The LORD will judge those who despise His Word, whether their idolatrous practices are open or hidden in their hearts, for He knows their thoughts.
+The LORD will judge those who despise His Word, whether their idolatrous practices are open or hidden, for He knows their hearts (v.18a).

 The phrase 'one in the midst' can be understood in two ways:

-• Although they try to hide behind 'one in the midst' (a leader, eg., the Antichrist, a false prophet), the LORD will judge each heart. cp.
-Rev 13:1,8
+1. 'one in the midst'- Those who follow or hide behind 'one in the midst' (a leader, eg., the Antichrist, a false prophet),

 it shall come, that I will gather all nations and tongues;